Tom Sandoval Was ‘Annoyed’ By Lala Kent And Ariana Madix’s Hookup, Explains Why They Didn’t Have A Threesome

 “I do know last year Ariana was very like self-conscious because people were mean to her about down there, like her old boyfriend.
 That bitch has nothing to be insecure about.
 Just putting it out there,” Kent said.

 While it is unclear exactly how Kent’s fiancé, Emmett, felt about her rendezvous with her co-star, it doesn’t appear that he was too upset about it because ultimately, he and Kent became engaged.
-That said, Kent quit drinking at the end of last year and later come forward as an alcoholic.
+That said, Kent quit drinking at the end of last year and later came forward as an alcoholic.

 After Kent and Madix’s hookup was confirmed on Vanderpump Rules by Sandoval during a chat with his male co-stars, including James Kennedy, Jax Taylor, and Peter Madrigal, Madix made it clear that she was not happy about Sandoval’s public revelation and said her sexuality is her business and no one else’s.